 A foam roller also called a styrofoam cylinder, may help you reduce pain, tender spots, and stiffness in your neck and upper back.
 Keep the following tips in mind when you use a foam roller to stretch your muscles or perform a self-massage.

 Slowly roll the foam roller until you find a tender spot or trigger point.
 Then apply gentle, steady pressure to that spot until the pain subsides, but no longer than 60 seconds.

-The foam roller can be used both vertically and horizontally to roll out trigger points in the mid- and upper- thoracic paraspinal muscles.
+The foam roller can be used both vertically and horizontally to roll out trigger points in the upper and mid back’s paraspinal muscles (erector spinae).
 When using it vertically, roll out each side of your spine separately.
 Crossing the arms on the chest helps to separate the shoulder blades to give better access to the paraspinal muscles.